top of page

 4. Contact your local zoning office to determine the number of children you may request to care for in your home.
 Note: Written verification of zoning requirements is required as part of the application.

-*Note: To ensure timely processing, the applicant must submit a complete application to the Division of Childhood Development Homes Association at least 60 days prior to the home’s planned launch date.
+*Note: To ensure timely processing, the applicant must submit a complete application to the Childhood Development Homes Association at least 60 days prior to the home’s planned launch date.
 Submission of an incomplete application will delay the review process.
-If you need assistance, please contact the Division of Childhood Development Homes Association in your region.
+If you need assistance, please contact the Childhood Development Homes Association in your region.

 • Budget Form (with instructions)